Following are the Uses of Norethisterone Tablet 5mg

 Risk of venous thromboembolism (VTE)

-Long term use of low dose progestogens as part of combined oral contraception or combined hormone replacement therapy has been associated with an increased risk of venous thromboembolism, although the role of progestogens in this aetiology is uncertain.
+Long-term use of low-dose progestogens as part of combined oral contraception or combined hormone replacement therapy has been associated with an increased risk of venous thromboembolism, although the role of progestogens in this etiology is uncertain.
 A patient who develops symptoms suggestive of thromboembolic complications should have her status and need for treatment carefully assessed before continuing therapy.

 Store in a dry place below 30°C and protect from light.